How can we help you?

 This does not mean, however, that you should “scrub” your gums in an attempt to toughen them.
 Brushing too hard or with a firm-bristled toothbrush can also provoke bleeding.
 One of our skilled dental hygienists will be happy to discuss your brushing technique with you to make sure you are getting the most benefit out of this valuable routine – and not unintentionally doing damage to your enamel and your gums!

 If you continually experience bleeding gums, it could be a sign of a more serious condition like gum disease, or even something else.
-Please call our Bridgeton dental office today to schedule your evaluation.
+Please call our Bridgeton dental office today at (314) 291-9000 to schedule your next dental exam with Dr. Burgdorf.

 Root Canal Therapy